mohamedELBAHA/Hyperspectral-Image-Restoration/README.md

 # Sparsity-and-patch-for-image-restoration-
-An implementation of  " Mairal et al. 2009, Sparsity and patch for image restoration"
+An implementation of  " Bodrito et al. 2021, A Trainable Spectral-Spatial Sparse Coding Model for Hyperspectral Image Restoration "